Skip to contents

 Value

-A table-like message indicating the missing :: or ::: or a message saying that everything seems fine.
+A table-like text message indicating the missing :: or ::: or a message saying that everything seems fine.

-Table-like: column 1, the line number in the function code (starting at the "<- function" line, i.e., without counting the #' header lines); column 2, the function name; column 3, the code preceeding the function name.
+Table-like: column 1, the line number in the function code (starting at the "<- function" line, i.e., without counting the #' header lines); column 2, the function name; column 3, the code preceding the function name.

 With missing :: or :::, the message also indicates if internal functions are created inside the checked function code, since these functions cannot have :: or :::.